Jayme Stedman – Director

 It has always been Kristine’s dream to teach dance to the next generation of kids.
 Kristine is extremely excited that she has been able to live her dream the past three years at Millennium and cannot wait for season four and many years to come.

-In addition to her studio training, Justine attended and graduated from the St. Paul Conservatory for Performing Artists where she completed her high school curriculum and dance credits.
-She trained with some of the best teachers in Ballet, Jazz, Tap, Lyrical, Pilates, Hip-hop and Musical Theatre.
-Through this school she also received the opportunity to perform on live T.V. and she practiced daily in the Roy Wilkins and Orpheum Theatre.
-Justine then went on to complete her Bachelor of Science Degree from The Minnesota School of Business.
-She graduated with honors and was also a tutor.
+In addition to her studio training, Justine graduated from the St. Paul Conservatory for Performing Artists where she completed her high school curriculum and dance credits.
+She trained with some of the most talented instructors in Ballet, Jazz, Tap, Lyrical, Pilates, Hip-hop and Musical Theatre and had the opportunity to practice daily in the Roy Wilkins and Orpheum Theatre.
+Justine then completed her Bachelors of Science degree, graduated with honors and enjoyed tutoring other students in the legal field.

 Marlee began dancing at age 3 and hasn’t stopped since.
 She grew up dancing at a local studio and attended The Saint Paul Conservatory for Performing Artists where she also studied dance.
 Marlee has been trained in a variety of styles such as lyrical, modern, contemporary, jazz, ballet, musical theater, tap, african, and clogging.